Zubab Rana

 Zubab Rana is a Pakistani television actress.
 She is known for her role as Aleena in Mere Khudaya and as Hania in Bandish, the former of which earned her a nomination for Best Emerging Talent at the Lux Style Awards.
-She is also currently acting in a drama called Khudsar meaning selfish.
-Her role is Shazma, She is shown as a very selfish, rude and jealous character.
-She lost her father Rana Maqbool Hussain in August 2021 at Lahore due to COVID-19.
+In 2024, she was part of the cast in the drama Khudsar.
+Her character, Shazma, is shown as very selfish, rude and jealous.
+She lost her father, Rana Maqbool Hussain, in August 2021 at Lahore due to COVID-19.

 Career

 Rana made her acting debut with a role in the Hum TV series Naseebo Jali (2017).
 She further appeared as an antagonist in the social series Mere Khudaya (2018) and as a protagonist in horror series Bandish (2019).
 For her performance as Aleena (antagonist) in Mere Khudaya, she received a nomination for Best Emerging Talent at the 18th Lux Style Awards.

 In April 2022, Actress Zubab Rana is receiving backlash on social media for a statement that some found to be offensive.